-Collection Sidequest: He hands out rewards for freeing increasing numbers of the petrified Pi'illos, culminating in the Zee Egg.
+- Collection Sidequest: He hands out rewards for freeing petrified Pi'illos, with the last reward being the Zee Egg.

 The spirit inhabiting the Dream Stone artifact that the heroes are trying to retrieve from Bowser and Antasma.
 It does not like being awoken from sleep.

 - Berserk Button: Waking him up from a peaceful sleep can end horribly for you.